QuaSi-Software/Documentation/docs/resie_validation.md

 [^Type710]: H. Hirsch, F. Hüsing, and G. Rockendorf: Modellierung oberflächennaher Erdwärmeübertrager für Systemsimulationen in TRNSYS, BauSIM, Dresden, 2016.

 [^DELPHIN]: H. Fechner, U. Ruisinger, A. Nicolai, J. Grunedwald: DELPHIN - Simulationsprogramm für den gekoppelten Warme-, Luft-, Feuchte-, Schadstoff- und Salztransport.
 TU Dresden / Bauklimatik-Dresden. [https://bauklimatik-dresden.de/delphin/index.php](https://bauklimatik-dresden.de/delphin/index.php)

+### Solarthermal collector

+To validate the model for solarthermal collector and the solar irradiance calculations, it is compared to TRNSYS as well as measurement data.
+In the first analysis the focus is on the direct comparison between ReSiE and TRNSYS that both use the same model internally while using different approaches when it comes to the solar irradiance calculations.
+The goal is to show the general viability of the implemented model.
+In the second chapter ReSiE and TRNSYS are compared against measurement data from a real project with weather data from the closest weather station.
+To goal of this part is to show how well the models of ReSiE and TRNSYS are in predicting real time performance under imperfect data availability.

+#### Validation against TRNSYS 18

+#### Validation against measurement data